 PUC Docket Proceedings

 Energy is one of the sectors regulated by the Hawaii Public Utilities Commission (PUC).
 Established in 1913, the Hawaii PUC’s primary duty is to protect consumers by overseeing and regulating public utilities.
-That means, ensuring safe, reliable service is provided at just and reasonable rates.
+That means ensuring safe, reliable service is provided at just and reasonable rates.
 The PUC’s role has expanded from traditional utility regulation involving rate cases, major project approvals (e.g. capital projects, fuel supply agreements, power purchase agreements), and review of long-term plans to oversight over major energy policy directives and program implementation.
-Below is a summary of the major ongoing energy policy docket proceedings.
-For more information, docket filings can be accessed by inputting the docket number or searching by keyword.
+This includes, for instance, Hawaii’s 100% Renewable Portfolio Standard (RPS), which mandates 100% of net electricity sales come from renewable sources by 2045, and an energy efficiency portfolio standard (EEPS), which calls for a 30%, or 4300 GWh reduction in electricity usage by 2030.
+Below is a summary of the major ongoing energy policy docket proceedings.* For more information, docket filings can be accessed from the PUC website by inputting the docket number or searching by keyword.

 Distributed Energy Resource Policies – Docket No. 2019-0323